biocore/qiime/doc/scripts/merge_otu_maps.rst

 	**[REQUIRED]**

 	-i, `-`-otu_map_fps
-		the otu map filepaths, comma-separated and ordered as the OTU pickers were run [REQUIRED]
+		The otu map filepaths, comma-separated and ordered as the OTU pickers were run [REQUIRED]

 	**[OPTIONAL]**